iranges package

 union(other)[source]

-Find union of intervals with other.
+Find union of ranges with other.

 Parameters: